\"Writing.Com

 Jasmine had made only one post: "It's been fun.
 Checking out of the Life Spa."

-When Father died, Jasmine used those words: "He ended his stay at the Life Spa."
+The Life spa?
+That's what she said when Grandpa Arnir died "He ended his stay at the Life Spa."
 Darien sat down with a thud.

 No GPS, no geotag.

-The hospital where he had said goodbye to Father?
+The hospital where he had said goodbye to Grandfather?
 Some special place for the two of them?
 No, he wasn't that good at guessing and had no time for mistakes.
 Find My Device reported that her phone had shut off an hour ago, near the lake.

 Darien ran down the pier behind Betty's, a fishing bar.